AadityaUoHyd/register-app/README.md

 Apply -> save.
 ```

-**Test the entire system with doing some custom changes in your code at development and then add, commit & pushing it to github via git.**
+**Test the entire system with doing some custom changes in your code at development and then add, commit & push it to github remote repo.**